EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 After you have parsed and saved an app list, your ROMs will be added to the non-Steam section.
 You will now be ready to play your games directly from Game Mode.

-If you prefer, you may use the `EmulationStation-DE` parser to add `EmulationStation-DE` to Steam and play your ROMs directly from this all-in-one front-end.
+If you prefer, you may use the `ES-DE` parser to add `ES-DE` to Steam and play your ROMs directly from this all-in-one front-end.

 ***